cyclr/docs/pages/v2/05-application-connectors/information/velocify-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Creating Leads in Velocify
+## Create Leads in Velocify

-In order to create leads using the Velocify connector there are a few preliminary steps to be undertaken first:
+To create leads using the Velocify connector, you need to do the following steps:

-1. Find and run the *List Fields* method.

-2. Once successfully run you should have an XML object containing all the fields that you can use.
+1. Find and run the **List Fields** method to get an XML object containing all the fields that you can use.

-3. Get the details of the fields you wish to use in the *Create Lead* method.
+2. Note the details of the fields you want to use in the **Create Lead** method.

-4. In connector testing add the fields you wish to use to the connector in the following format: `soapenv:Envelope.Field_ID_#` where `#` is the ID of the field you wish to interact with e.g. if the First Name field had an ID of 1 then the *Field Location* you would create would be `soapenv:Envelope.Field_ID_1`, and it would be best to set the *Display Name* to `First Name`.
+3. In connector testing, add the fields you want to use to the connector in the following format: `soapenv:Envelope.Field_ID_{FieldId}`.
+For example, if the First Name field has an ID of 1 then the **Field Location** you need is `soapenv:Envelope.Field_ID_1` and you can set the **Display Name** to `First Name`.
 ![](./images/velocify_custom_field.png)

-5. Repeat step 4 for every field you wish to have access to, and you're ready to start creating leads.
+4. Repeat step 3 for every field you want to access, and then you can create fields.

 </section>